lextudio/sharpsnmp_docs/library/support/platforms.rst

 * Ubuntu
 * Fedora Core

-It is recommended to use latest Mono release, such as 4.2.1 and above.
+It is recommended to switch to .NET Core instead of Mono.

 .NET Core
 ---------